ello/wtf/_posts/policies/2017-08-28-invite-rules.md

 ## OFFICIAL RULES

-1. These Official Rules (“Official Rules”) form a legal binding agreement between you and Ello with respect to each and every Creative Brief on www.ello.co (“Website”) in which eligible individuals (“You”, “Your”, “Artist”) participate and you hereby agree to be bound by these Official Rules and the Rules on the specific Creative Brief ("Creative Brief").
+ These Official Rules (“Official Rules”) form a legal binding agreement between you and Ello with respect to each and every Creative Brief on www.ello.co (“Website”) in which eligible individuals (“You”, “Your”, “Artist”) participate and you hereby agree to be bound by these Official Rules and the Rules on the specific Creative Brief ("Creative Brief").

-2. Each and every Creative Brief is hosted by TLNT HOLDINGS S.A., 2-4, Rue du Palais de Justice, L-1841 Luxembourg (“Ello” or “Sponsor”) on behalf of itself or on behalf of its clients (a “Client”) as set forth on the Creative Brief
+ Each and every Creative Brief is hosted by TLNT HOLDINGS S.A., 2-4, Rue du Palais de Justice, L-1841 Luxembourg (“Ello” or “Sponsor”) on behalf of itself or on behalf of its clients (a “Client”) as set forth on the Creative Brief

-*Eligibility*
+**Eligibility**

-3. Unless otherwise stated on the Creative Brief, the Creative Brief is open to Artists aged at least 18, or the age of majority in their country of residence, if this is not 18 or over.
+ Unless otherwise stated on the Creative Brief, the Creative Brief is open to Artists aged at least 18, or the age of majority in their country of residence, if this is not 18 or over.
 Employees of the Client and Ello, Talenthouse, its subsidiaries, their immediate family members (parents, step-parents, children, step-children, siblings, step-siblings and spouses, regardless of where they live), anyone that shares a residence with the above at least 3 months out of the year or anyone professionally associated with the Creative Brief are excluded from participation.

-4. You must ensure that your participation is lawful in accordance with the laws of your country of residence.
+ You must ensure that your participation is lawful in accordance with the laws of your country of residence.
 The Creative Brief is void where participation would not be permitted under local national laws.
 Ello shall not be taken to make any representations, express or implied, as to the lawfulness of participation for an Artist of any particular country.

-5. No purchase is necessary to enter or be selected as Awardee(s) (“Awardee(s)”) of a Creative Brief.
+ No purchase is necessary to enter or be selected as Awardee(s) (“Awardee(s)”) of a Creative Brief.
 However, internet access and an Ello account are required.

-*Timeline*
+**Timeline**

-6. Submission Period: The starting and closing dates and times for the Submission Period are specified on the Creative Brief.
+ Submission Period: The starting and closing dates and times for the Submission Period are specified on the Creative Brief.
 In the event of unforeseen circumstances outside of our control, Ello reserves the right to extend the Submission Period but will always endeavour to minimize the impact on Artists to avoid undue disappointment.

-7. Selection Period: The period of time that Ello verifies the eligibility of the Artists to participate in the Creative Brief, and the Judging Panel as designated by the Client (“Judging Panel”), reviews and judges all of the submissions from the Artists against the criteria set out on the Creative Brief to select the Awardee(s).
+ Selection Period: The period of time that Ello verifies the eligibility of the Artists to participate in the Creative Brief, and the Judging Panel as designated by the Client (“Judging Panel”), reviews and judges all of the submissions from the Artists against the criteria set out on the Creative Brief to select the Awardee(s).
 The starting and closing dates and times for the Selection Period are specified on the Creative Brief.

-8. Announcement Date: The date following the Selection Period, that the Awardee(s) are announced on the Creative Brief.
+ Announcement Date: The date following the Selection Period, that the Awardee(s) are announced on the Creative Brief.
 The Announcement Date is specified on the Creative Brief and may be subject to change.

-*Artist Terms*
+**Artist Terms**

-9. Where Artist Teams are permitted on a Creative Brief, as specified on the Creative Brief Site, more than one Artist may collaborate in a joint submission, all members of the Artist Team agree that:
+ Where Artist Teams are permitted on a Creative Brief, as specified on the Creative Brief, more than one Artist may collaborate in a joint submission, all members of the Artist Team agree that:

 a. the individual whose Ello account is used to submit the Work for the Creative Brief will be designated the leader of the Artist Team (“Team Leader”);